 It is well known that OTAs and hotels are in a long-standing battle for customer bookings.
 Whenever an OTA books a room for a hotel, that hotel must pay the OTA.
 This can be pricey since about 58.28% of people booked hotels through an OTA according to a study done as of May 2017.
 This can be frustrating for hoteliers.

 When rooms are searched for, an online travel agency like Expedia or Orbitz is most likely to rank the highest on a search results page.
-In order to compete and get people to their sites, hoteliers must raise their ranking.
-In May I wrote an article about how hoteliers can use their websites to compete with OTA’s by having engaging content and a multi channel marketing strategy that includes SSO.
-The good news is that there is a battlefield beyond the search engine available to help hotels compete with OTA’s.
+To compete and get people to their sites, hoteliers must raise their ranking.
+In May, I wrote an article about how hoteliers can use their websites to compete with OTAs by having engaging content and a multi-channel marketing strategy that includes SSO.
+The good news is that there is a battlefield beyond the search engine available to help hotels compete with OTAs.
 That battlefield is Social Media.

-Social media is one of the most powerful business tools for any company.
+Social media is one of the most critical business tools for any company.
 2.46 billion people are on at least one social network.
-This is a very wide outreach for hotels.
+This is an extensive outreach for hotels.
 Social media allows hotels to connect directly to their followers and the masses.
-Another attribute that makes social media powerful is the word-of-mouth culture.
+Another attribute that makes social media powerful is word-of-mouth culture.
 If someone likes something or reposts it, then all of their friends and followers will see it.
 This is the new face of digital marketing and advertising.
-If people can connect with you on social media, they will have direct access to your website which makes them more likely to book on your site.
+If people can connect with you on social media, they will have direct access to your website, which makes them more likely to book on your site.

 Ways to Use Social Media

 Interaction with Followers

 One of the greatest things about social media is that it gives you the ability to communicate with customers and potential guests directly.
 If anyone has a question about a room rate, they can post it on your page, and you can respond instantly.
 This is a useful tool to exhibit the customer service culture at your hotel.
 If you are responsive and helpful, your hotel will seem more professional.